 Maintaining the biodiversity of New York State is an important aspect of Environmental Stewardship.
 New York is fortunate to have a unique environment rich with many different species of animals and plants.
 As such, the Authority has performed numerous projects to protect species found near and adjacent to the highway.
 Some examples of these are as follows:

 The peregrine falcon is an endangered species in New York State.
-The Thruway Authority has supported New York’s falcon population by providing nesting boxes on the main trusses of several major bridges along the Thruway System: the retired Tappan Zee Bridge which crosses the Hudson River and is located 13 miles north of New York City and the North and South Grand Island Bridges, both of which cross the Niagara River.
+The Thruway Authority has supported New York’s falcon population by providing nesting boxes on the main trusses of several major bridges along the Thruway System: the retired Tappan Zee Bridge which crossed the Hudson River and was located 13 miles north of New York City and the North and South Grand Island Bridges, both of which cross the Niagara River.
 A nest box installed in the iconic tower of the new Governor Mario M. Cuomo Bridge will serve as the future seasonal home for peregrine falcons.
 The nest box is approximately 150 feet higher than the one installed on the Tappan Zee Bridge.